Trees for Neighborhoods

 STREET TREE AND UTILITY QUESTIONS

 Q: Do I have to have a permit to plant a street tree?

 A: Yes.
 We will submit a permit request for you, but we cannot guarantee that it will be approved.
 All street tree permit requests are reviewed the Seattle Department of Transportation’s (SDOT) arborists.
-Their decision depends on many factors such as width of the planting strip, proximity of other trees, distance from the planting site to corners and driveways, and presence of underground utilities.
+Their decision depends on many factors including the width of the planting strip, proximity to other trees, distance from the planting site to intersections and driveways, and the presence of underground utilities.